-- 66. An entity shall present on the face of the income statement basic and diluted earnings per share for profit or loss from continuing operations attributable to the ordinary equity holders of the parent entity and for profit or loss attributable to the ordinary equity holders of the parent entity for the period for each class of ordinary shares that has a different right to share in profit for the period.
-An entity shall present basic and diluted earnings per share with equal prominence for all periods presented. - 67.
-Earnings per share is presented for every period for which an income statement is presented.
+- An entity shall present in the statement of comprehensive income basic and diluted earnings per share for profit or loss from continuing operations attributable to the ordinary equity holders of the parent entity and for profit or loss attributable to the ordinary equity holders of the parent entity for the period for each class of ordinary shares that has a different right to share in profit for the period.
+An entity shall present basic and diluted earnings per share with equal prominence for all periods presented. - Earnings per share is presented for every period for which a statement of comprehensive income is presented.
 If diluted earnings per share is reported for at least one period, it shall be reported for all periods presented, even if it equals basic earnings per share.
-If basic and diluted earnings per share are equal, dual presentation can be accomplished in one line on the income statement. - 68.
-An entity that reports a discontinued operation shall disclose the basic and diluted amounts per share for the discontinued operation either on the face of the income statement or in the notes. - 69.
-An entity shall present basic and diluted earnings per share, even if the amounts are negative (i.e. a loss per share).
+If basic and diluted earnings per share are equal, dual presentation can be accomplished in one line in the statement of comprehensive income. - 67A If an entity presents items of profit or loss in a separate statement as described in paragraph 10A of SB-FRS 1 (as amended in 2011), it presents basic and diluted earnings per share, as required in paragraphs 66 and 67, in that separate statement. - An entity that reports a discontinued operation shall disclose the basic and diluted amounts per share for the discontinued operation either in the statement of comprehensive income or in the notes. - 68A If an entity presents items of profit or loss in a separate statement as described in paragraph 10A of SB-FRS 1 (as amended in 2011), it presents basic and diluted earnings per share for the discontinued operation, as required in paragraph 68, in that separate statement or in the notes. - An entity shall present basic and diluted earnings per share, even if the amounts are negative (ie a loss per share).